PerisN/Predicting-the-rate-of-Inflation-in-Kenya/README.md

 ## Appendix

-This project is designed to be a learning experience.
+The project is designed to be a learning experience.
 Feel free to explore different approaches, test various hypotheses, and share your discoveries